Boston College vs. East Carolina Military Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 - Boston College has five wins against the spread in 12 games this season.

-- The Eagles have been favored by 3 points or more three times this season and covered the spread in one of them.
+- The Eagles have covered the spread once this season when favored by 3 points or more (in three chances).

-- Boston College's games this year have gone over the total in three out of 11 opportunities (27.3%).
+- Boston College's games this year have hit the over three times in 11 opportunities (27.3%).

-- Boston College is 3-1 against the spread and 5-0 overall this season when the team scores more than 26.3 points.
+- Boston College is 3-1 against the spread and 5-0 overall in games when it scores more than 26.3 points.

-- Boston College is 2-1 against the spread and 4-0 overall when the team totals more than 394.7 yards.
+- In games that Boston College totals more than 394.7 yards, the team is 2-1 against the spread and 4-0 overall.

-- This year, the Eagles have 17 turnovers, five fewer than the Pirates have takeaways (22).
+- The Eagles have 17 giveaways this season, while the Pirates have 22 takeaways .

 - Find the latest spread and moneyline odds for Boston College at SISportsbook.